Web Ref: 4409

 8. Taverna 600m

-9. Mini-market 600m
+9. Mini-Market 600m

-• Exterior steps lead up to entrance and terrace:
+• Exterior steps lead up to:

 • First Floor: Double bedroom (A/C) with en suite shower room and doors to shared balcony with sea views.
 Twin bedroom (A/C) with en suite bathroom and patio doors to shared balcony with sea views.